captn3m0/ideas/README.md

 This is fairly well solved at this point, see the following:

 - [There is an existing `TelegramBridge` in RSS-Bridge](https://github.com/RSS-Bridge/rss-bridge/pull/1175) that just scrapes telegram HTML.
-I've enabled it on my RSS-bridge server, so you can try it out at <https://rss-bridge.bb8.fun/#bridge-Telegram>.
 - https://docs.rsshub.app/en/social-media.html#telegram
 - https://t.me/Channel2RSSBot
 - https://notifier.in/ (Free for 100 messages/month, paid beyond that)